acmauth/GradeML/README.md

 ## "Statistics Parser.ipynb" :baby: ##
 Initial parsing of the grade submissions.
 It is meant only for research purposes and not for production environments.
 There are more info inside the notebook.

+## Simple ML :bowtie: ##
+Tests simple ML models for each course.
+There are more info inside the notebook.